 Tony was not destined to become the sum of his setbacks, but a magnetic force.
-People of all ages were drawn to his humor, his resiliency, his astonishing strength of character.
-In many ways he was a typical teenager, swearing like a sea captain and talking baseball and girls, yet he radiated the inner peace of a lama… or perhaps of his heroes, Mr. Rogers and Kermit the Frog.
+People of all ages were drawn to his humor, his resilience, his astonishing strength of character.
+In many ways he was a typical teenager, swearing like a sea captain and talking baseball and girls, yet he radiated the inner peace of a lama, He was a lot like his heroes, Mr. Rogers and Kermit the Frog.
 The miraculous touched every corner of his life and spread to those around him.
 The man who talked him out of committing suicide, Mr. Johnson, was so taken with Tony that he called him his son, and traveled to New York to meet him.
-The man instantly fell in love with Tony and his new mom, Vicki.
+Johnson instantly fell in love with Tony and his new mom, Vicki.
 Vicki and Johnson married and adopted Tony, relocating to a town in the Midwest where the New York pedophiles couldn’t find them.

 Tony flourished.
-Despite continual bouts of pneumonia that required lung-draining, an inexplicable stroke that left him temporarily paralyzed, and a coma, Tony graduated from high school at fourteen with the help of private tutors.
+Despite continual bouts of pneumonia that required lung draining, a stroke that left him temporarily paralyzed and a coma, Tony graduated from high school at fourteen with the help of private tutors.
 Good colleges courted him.
-Then he tested positive for the AIDS virus, sending his new family into a tailspin.
+Then he tested positive for AIDS, sending his new family into a tailspin.

 Vicki encouraged her son to write to some of his heroes, and he did.
-He penned fan letters to Mr. Rogers, Monette and Maupin, Mickey Mantle, Tom Robbins, Bob Paris, Jermaine Jackson, and Keith Olbermann, among others.
-He cultivated correspondence with most of these heroes, but others developed an even stronger bond with the boy through marathon phone conversations.
+He penned fan letters to Mr. Rogers, Monette and Maupin, Mickey Mantle, Tom Robbins, Bob Paris, Jermaine Jackson and Keith Olbermann, among others.
+He entered into correspondence with most of these men, but others developed an even stronger bond with the boy through marathon phone conversations.
 These worldly older men were invariably charmed and awed by Tony’s disarming combination of childlike simplicity (he still loved coloring books), wisdom, and grit.

 Monette, Maupin, and Mr. Rogers all provided blurbs for A Rock and a Hard Place: One Boy’s Triumphant Story.
 Maupin wrote, “I want to be like this young man when I grow up.”
 Monette and Jack Godby provided introductions for the book, Fred Rogers the afterword.
 Crown Publishers released the book in 1993, when Tony was just fifteen years old.
 He wasn’t expected to live long.